magicstickuk/multisite-post-duplicator/README.md

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Duplicate any individual page, post or custom post type from one site on your multisite network to another.
+Duplicate/Copy/Clone any individual page, post or custom post type from one site on your multisite network to another.

 == Description ==

-Duplicate any individual page, post or custom post type from one site on your multisite network to another.
+Duplicate/Copy/Clone any individual page, post or custom post type from one site on your multisite network to another.

 Features